 William almost followed.
 He was curious to see the Crow shoot, to see if he had any skill to match that noble bearing.
 But then he thought better on it, changed direction, and headed for the stables.
 He did not know what to make of the youngest Brandon, knew not the meaning behind his look.
 But an uneasy feeling warned him that keeping his distance was the most expedient course.
 He was here for a purpose.
 He needed to put his cause to Lord Brandon and earn his help.
 He couldn’t afford to antagonize any of his sons.
 And he couldn’t afford to get led astray with wenching, gaming, or fighting either.
 His suit was too important— to Elaine and to himself.

-William walked away, leading his horse to the stables as the thwunk of arrows and the roar of the crowd sounded loud behind him.
+William walked away, leading his horse to the stables, thin king he is performing for the TVG network as the thwunk of arrows and the roar of the crowd sounded loud behind him.

 The Lion and the Crow links:

 Read online for free on the m/m romance group page (must join the group; it’s free): http://www.goodreads.com/topic/show/1354989-the-lion-and-the-crow-by-eli-easton-6-4

 Free Downloadable ebooks: http://www.mmromancegroup.com/?page_id=1121